Greece Moments Greece Moments

 andros routes wandern aktivitaeten

-Occasionally you will encounter wild goats and every now and then abandoned ruins of old stone houses bear witness to the former settlement of the valley.
-On top of the mountain the mighty Panachrantou Monastery made of dark stone, below are a few snow-white houses and little churches.
+Occasionally you will encounter wild goats, and every now and then abandoned ruins of old stone houses bear witness to the valley’s former settlement.
+On top of the mountain stands the mighty Panachrantou Monastery, built of dark stone, while below are a few snow-white houses and little churches.

 After about 45 minutes you will reach the second stone bridge »Stichiomeni«.
-The almost meditative place in the middle of the valley is embedded in lush green vegetation.
-A perfect place for an extended rest.
-In the caves along the washed-out riverbed, centuries-old small hermitages are incorporated, which probably serve as goat dwellings today.
+This almost meditative spot in the middle of the valley is embedded in lush green vegetation — a perfect place for an extended rest.
+In the caves along the eroded riverbed, centuries-old small hermitages are tucked away, which today likely serve as shelters for goats.

 steinbruecke stichiomeni andros wandern